 Our license and subscription revenue primarily consists of term license revenue, subscriptions and, to a lesser extent, perpetual licenses.
-In certain periods prior to August 1, 2018, our reported license revenue was positively impacted by early receipt of payments due in future periods and negatively impacted by early payments received in preceding periods.
-Effective with our adoption of ASC 606 on August 1, 2018, license revenue under term licenses is recognized upon delivery for the entire initial term rather than annually upon the earlier of receipt or when the payment is due.
-While term licenses remain our predominant licensing model, we anticipate subscriptions will continue to grow as a percentage of annual sales in future periods.
-Due to the ratable recognition of subscription revenue, growth in subscription revenue will lag behind the growth of subscription sales and will impact the comparative growth of our reported
+While term licenses are currently our predominant licensing model, we anticipate subscriptions will continue to grow as a percentage of annual sales in future periods.
+Due to the ratable recognition of subscription revenue, growth in subscription revenue will lag behind the growth of subscription orders and will impact the comparative growth of our reported revenue.
+If we complete a higher percentage of subscription deals in a given period, our short-term growth rates will be negatively impacted.